Salsas

 Directions

-2. In a blender, add the serranos, garlic, cilantro, lime juice, ½ cup water, and a pinch of salt.
+2. In a blender, add the serranos, garlic, cilantro, lime juice, cup water, and a large pinch of salt.
 Blend until completely smooth.

-4. Taste and adjust: add more lime if it needs brightness, more salt if it tastes flat, or another chile if you can handle the heat.
+4. Taste and adjust.
+Add more lime if it needs brightness, more salt if it tastes flat, or another chile if you want more heat.

-5. Serve immediately.
-This guacamole doesn’t brown quickly thanks to all the lime juice, but it’s still best fresh.
+5. Serve and enjoy.
+This guacamole stays green longer than most thanks to all the lime juice, but it is still best fresh.
+It keeps well for 2-3 days in the fridge.

 Still hungry?